rohit13-sys/Utility-parser/README.md

 <h4>Following are the Rest-EndPoints which are exposed  to execute operations like uploading xml file and validating them and persisting them in DataBase<h4>

+Change the port of applicatin according to your need in application.yml
+server:
+  port: 8082

 There is facility known as liquibase which can do all annoying Database related configurations for you like it can create DB automatically.
 You just have to give name of schema and some minor configurations